UplandsDynamic/simple-stock-management/README.md

 - Install a python virtual environment on your system and make that your python source.

-- Run `python3 install -r requirements.txt`.
+- Run `pip3 install -r requirements.txt`.

 - Edit StockManagement/settings.py according to your environment.

+- *Important* - create a file in the current directory called `.gitignore` containing the following content: `settings.py`.
+This will ensure that when you update the code base from the repository (e.g. `git pull`), you will not overwrite your settings.

 - Create the PostgreSQL database and user, as defined.